dami23/WREG_KD/README.md

-Code (pytorch) for ['Weakly Supervised Referring Expression Grounding via Target-Guided Knowledge Distillation'].
+PyTorch  code for ['Weakly Supervised Referring Expression Grounding via Target-Guided Knowledge Distillation'].
 This paper has been submitted to ICRA 2023.

 ### Preliminary
 1. Please refer to MattNet(https://github.com/lichengunc/MAttNet) to install mask-faster-rcnn, REFER and refer-parser2.
 Follow Step 1 & 2 in Training to prepare the data and features.